supportprolianceltd/crm_apis_microservices/OTP_LOGIN_SYSTEM_DOCUMENTATION.md

 ### For Users

-1. **OTP Method Selection:**
+1. **Login Options:**
+   - Login with either email or username + password
+   - OTP verification must use the same identifier (email or username) as login
-   - Choose preferred method in profile settings
+   - Choose preferred OTP method in profile settings
    - Keep contact information updated
    - Use email as fallback for SMS issues